-The salary range is the range of pay that full-time fully qualified teachers receive depending on the number of years in service.
+The salary range is the range of pay that full-time fully qualified teachers or school heads receive depending on the number of years in service.
 Salary ranges are statutorily defined either in regulations or agreements between stakeholders (e.g. teachers' unions, local authorities, school boards, etc.).